falentio/kepin-turu/blog_posts/corsetta.md

     - rosetta
 ---

-yes, another rosetta but for cors.
+Yes, another rosetta but for cors.
 Pardon me if some example goes unexpected.
 Please open [issue](https://github.com/falentio/kepin-turu/issues/new) or create [pull request](https://github.com/falentio/kepin-turu/compare) if some example is wrong.

 # Nodejs